Portuguese CEAL tax: the complete guide (August 2024)

 We will go over these new terms and the calculation behind the alojamento local extraordinary contribution in this article.
 But before that, we answer some frequently asked questions for those looking for a quick summary of the tax.

-Are all short-term rentals required to pay the CEAL?
+Were all short-term rentals required to pay the CEAL?

 Short-term rentals obliged to pay the CEAL

-Properties located in interior territories (as identified by the Government in the annex to Order No. 208/2017, which lists all official inland territories) and those located in municipalities that have not declared a housing shortage will not be subject to the CEAL.
+Properties located in interior territories (as identified by the Government in the annex to Order No. 208/2017, which lists all official inland territories) and those located in municipalities that have not declared a housing shortage would not be subject to the CEAL.

 READ MORE: HOW TO PROVE YOUR SHORT-TERM RENTAL ACTIVITY AND KEEP YOUR LICENCE – MAIS HABITAÇÃO